-Roof replacement costs from $5,200 to $12,500.
+Roof replacement costs can range from $5,200 to $12,500.
 Asphalt shingles are the most affordable roof material at $1.50 to $5.50 per sq. foot.
-Roof replacement for a 2,200 sq. ft home would average to about $8,485.
+Roof replacement for a single-story 1,800 sq. ft home with a moderate roof slope on average would cost $5,369.
 Roof costs will vary depending on the roofing material installed, home size, slope of roof, local labor prices, and other factors discussed below.

-As you know there are many options when replacing your roof.
-There are different installation costs based on the roof shingles and roof type you are wanting to have replaced.
-Here is a list of common roof shingles and their associated replacement costs:
+There are many options when replacing your roof.
+There are different installation costs based on the quality of roof shingles and the roof type you are wanting to have replaced.
+Here is a list of common roof shingles and their associated replacement costs.

 What Factors Affect the Cost of a New Roof?